How Does Screen Time Affect Your Brain, Anxiety & Overall Health?

 In light of the "digital revolution," we are spending more and more time looking at digital devices than ever before.
 We now have immediate and unlimited access to information and to one another.
 The American Optometric Association (AOA) reports that an average American worker spends at least seven hours a day on the computer either in the office or working from home.
-Other reports indicate that it could be as much as 11 hours each day that the average American adult spends looking at a screen of some kind—including mobile devices like phones.
+Other recent reports indicate that it could be as much as 11 hours each day that the average American adult spends looking at a screen of some kind—including mobile devices like phones.

 At the same time, healthy young patients of mine in their 20s, 30s, and 40s are reporting chronic insomnia, brain fog, and short-term memory loss, as well as vision strain and headaches in droves.